iai-group/ecir2023-reproducibility/README.md

 ## Reproducing results from the paper

 In order to reproduce the results reported in the paper, run conversational search system using the config files linked in the tables below.
-The results in row **WaterlooClarke@TREC'21 (runfile)** were generated using the official runfile provided by the organizers.
+The results in row **WaterlooClarke@TREC'21 (runfile)** were generated using the official [runfile](data/runs/2021/input.clarke-cc) provided by the organizers.
 We remove from it the passage IDs and deduplicated the rankings using [this script](treccast/core/util/ranking_deduplication.py).
+The the deduplicated runfile is available [here](data/runs/2021/input.clarke-cc_deduplicated).

 ### Reproducibility experiments on the TREC CAsT’21 dataset